mchialva/PhDToolbox2024/docs/Exercises/Tree-of-life/README.md

 [^1]: If you do not have access to the Moodle platform yet, please e-mail us your results!

 # Task 1 - import data
-- Import the Tree of Life Dataset SampleTREE_TraitCompiled.csv) from the Dataset folder [here](https://github.com/mchialva/PhDToolbox2024/blob/main/docs/Exercises/Tree-of-life/SampleTREE_TraitCompiled.csv) into the *ToL* object
+- Import the Tree of Life Dataset SampleTREE_TraitCompiled.csv) from the Dataset folder [here](https://raw.githubusercontent.com/mchialva/PhDToolbox2024/main/docs/Exercises/Tree-of-life/SampleTREE_TraitCompiled.csv) into the *ToL* object

 > [!IMPORTANT]
-> If you use read.table() function please add the following arguments to avoid importing issues:
+> + If you use read.table() function please add the following arguments to avoid importing issues:
+> + Please, check the field separator before importing the file.
+File extension is .csv, but the separator could not be the comma.

 ```
 read.table(..., quote="\"", fill=T)
 ```